klaytn/hardhat-utils/README.md

 Launch a klaytn consensus node.
 See also: `deploy`.
 - `hh klaytn-node` starts a klaytn private chain.
 Other scripts can refer to this node via `--network localhost`.
-- `hh klaytn-node --base-fee` sets the gas fee to 0, allowing any account to send transactions without the native coin.
+- `hh klaytn-node --base-fee 0` sets the gas fee to 0, allowing any account to send transactions without the native coin.
 - `hh --docker-image-id klaytn/klaytn:v1.10.0` launches the specific version of klaytn container image from https://hub.docker.com/r/klaytn/klaytn or from local images.

 ### `mnemonic`